micronaut-projects/micronaut-gradle-plugin/README.md

 If you wish to customize the docker builds that are used, the easiest way is to run `./gradlew dockerfile` (or `dockerfileNative` for the native versrion) and copy the generated `Dockerfile` from `build/docker` to your root directory and modify as required.

-If you mergely wish to customize the JVM arguments or native image arguments then it is possible to do so with the `args` method of the `dockerfile` and `dockerfileNative` tasks:
+If you wish to customize the JVM arguments or native image arguments then it is possible to do so with the `args` method of the `dockerfile` and `dockerfileNative` tasks:

 ```groovy
 dockerfile {